 Emerging Minds have developed this toolkit that draws from the expertise of Aboriginal and Torres Strait Islander consultants, practitioners, non-Aboriginal practitioners and Aboriginal and non-Aboriginal organisations.
 Rather than focusing on why it is difficult to engage with Aboriginal and Torres Strait Islander children, their families and communities, it will explore how non-Aboriginal practitioners and services can develop genuine connections with Aboriginal people and communities to create the best conditions for effective service delivery; services based on respect, learning and creating shared understandings.

 A guide to engaging with children experiencing homelessness and family violence.
 Produced by the Statewide Children's Resource Program this guide is a must for all those working with in homeless and family violence services.

-Regional Fact Sheets - A guide for referral practice used within the Homelessness Support Services (HSS) in the East
+Regional Fact Sheets - A guide for referral practice used within the Specialist Homelessness Services (SHS) in the Eastern metropolitan region.

 The State-wide Homelessness Networks were established in 1996.
 They operate across Victoria in every Department of Health Human Services (DHHS) region and are funded DHHS to bring services together to share information, and identify common needs and gaps in homelessness service provision.